ufr-scf/tsx-missing-export/README.md

   - run `npm install`
   - run `npm run build`.
 There won't be any errors.
   - run `node build/index.js`.
-This will print "Hello World" to the console.
+This will print "Hello World 42" to the console.
   - now try running `npm run dev`.
 You will get the following error:

   ```